-This topic has information about the Entities page in CSE UI, which lists all of the Entities in CSE and their Activity Scores, and the Entities > Details page, which presents information about a particular Entity, including Signals and Insights associated with the Entity.
+This topic has information about the Entities page in Cloud SIEM UI, which lists all of the Entities in Cloud SIEM and their Activity Scores, and the Entities > Details page, which presents information about a particular Entity, including Signals and Insights associated with the Entity.

 The Entities page is useful for monitoring Entities that are close to having an Insight created.
 On the Entities > Details page, you can view Signals and Insights for an Entity, and, as desired, manually create an Insight from Signals associated with the Entity.